Mexican Shrimp Cocktail

 How to make Coctel de Camarones (Mexican Shrimp Cocktail)

-- Chill serving bowls in fridge for best results
+- Chill serving glasses or bowls in fridge for best results

-- Boil shrimp in seasoned water; remove and chill for 15 minutes (you can skip this step and use frozen cooked shrimp)
+- Boil shrimp in seasoned water; remove and chill for 15 minutes (you can skip this step and use frozen cooked shrimp-just make sure it’s good and thawed)

-- Pour tomato juice into large bowl; add shrimp, onion, avocado, lime juice, cilantro and a chopped fresh jalapeno (optional)
+- Pour tomato juice into large bowl; add shrimp, diced onion, diced avocado, fresh lime juice, chopped cilantro and a chopped fresh jalapeno (optional)

-- Divide shrimp and avocado evenly among serving glasses
+- Use a slotted spoon and scoop shrimp, onion and avocado evenly among serving glasses

 - Pour tomato juice into glasses